Fedalto/ideas/README.md

  * If an operation on a particular format has not been implemented but can be readily converted into a format that supports the operation, the system can follow a chain of conversions that allow an operation to be satisfied transparently.
  * RC is akin to a program requesting a library that provides 'X' or 'can do X to Y' and having that library injected in. (see [representations are tests](#representations-are-tests))
  * There are many different ways of completing a task and they can be approached from different perspectives.
-Given a set of inputs and the intended goal, mappings or wrappers can provide for .
+Given a set of inputs and the intended goal, mappings or wrappers can provide for treating one representation as another but in a more formal way than industry practice.
+What something wraps and what programs are wrappers is in the heads of people and not known by the machine.
  * There needs to be some form of proof that two libraries will be interoperable.
 Representations as tests could provide this promise as a developer will import the representation of a task and any library promising to satisfy this representation would have to pass the tests dictated by the representation.

 Existing: